Startup of the month, Aspect Biosystems: bioprinting human tissues

 3DN: What are your target markets and key customers today?

 Aspect Biosystems works with pharmaceutical and biotechnology companies as well as with academic researchers.
-They use our bioprinting technology to support the development and validation of physiologically relevant and highly personalized human tissues: they can then be used in the development of new drugs, in the search for novel biological mechanisms, regenerative medicine, medical imaging and other applications.
+Our unique bioprinting technology plays a central role in the development and validation of physiologically relevant and highly personalized human tissues: they can then be used in the development of new drugs, in the search for novel biological mechanisms, regenerative medicine, medical imaging and other applications.

 3DN: Where do you see Aspect Biosystems in 10 years?

-We hope to be the world leader in the development and commercialization of bioprinting technology.
-We want to build a future where better drugs can be developed while reducing the number of tests on animals and where graftable organs can be created and not donated.
+Our vision is to be the world leader in the development and commercialization of bioprinting technology.
+We want to build a future where better drugs can be developed with fewer tests on animals and where implantable organs are created and not donated.

 3DN: Any last words for our readers?

-The bioprinting of graftable organs is going to take another few years but we will probably have access to it much sooner to vital drugs that have been tested on humanoid tissues.
+The successful bioprinting of implantable organs is going to take several years but much sooner we may have access to vital drugs that have been tested on bioprinted human tissues.

 To learn more about our startup of the month, check out the video below: